We may earn a commission when you click on the affiliate links in this post.

-This Pasta e Fagioli Soup is one of our family’s most favorite cold weather meals.
+This Pasta e Fagioli Soup is one of my family’s most favorite cold weather meals.
 It reminds me of fall leaves, football season, sweaters and cozy fires.
 It’s my top choice at Olive Garden every time we go there to eat, so I decided to find a way to make it at home.
-This copycat recipe tastes exactly like the popular restaurant dish!
+This copycat recipe tastes exactly like what you get at Olive Garden (maybe even better)!

 What is Pasta e Fagioli Soup?

-This Italian soup literally means “pasta and beans” so that’s what you’ll find in this dish, along with ground beef, Italian seasonings in a rich tomato based broth.
-Pasta E Fagioli is very similar to another hearty favorite, minestrone soup.
+This popular Italian soup literally means “pasta and beans” so that’s what you’ll find in this dish, along with ground beef, Italian seasonings in a rich tomato based broth.
+Pasta E Fagioli is very similar to another hearty favorite, minestrone soup, but they are not the same.
 The difference between these two soups is minestrone uses several different veggies and Pasta e Fagioli features onion, celery and carrots for flavor, but no other vegetables.

-• Ground Beef – For this recipe I like to use lean ground beef (93%/7%).
+Ground Beef – For this recipe I like to use lean ground beef (93%/7%).
 If the beef is too fatty, then it makes the soup very oily.
 You can also sub the beef for Italian sausage, bacon, or pancetta.

-• Onion, Carrots, and Celery – This combination of savory vegetables is often called a mirepoix.
+Onion, Carrots, and Celery – This combination of savory vegetables is often called a mirepoix.
 Together, they create a base of flavor for the soup.
 White onion or yellow onion both work great.

-• Red and White Kidney Beans – It wouldn’t be Pasta e Fagioli without the fagioli!
+Red and White Kidney Beans – It wouldn’t be Pasta e Fagioli without the fagioli!
 As you might have guessed, fagioli means beans.
 I like to use dark red kidney beans and also white kidney beans, great northern beans, or cannellini beans.

-• Spices – The spice mix for this recipe includes oregano, parsley, salt, and pepper.
+Spices – The spice mix for this recipe includes oregano, parsley, salt, and pepper.
 If you want to expand on the flavor profile, then consider adding garlic powder, garlic cloves, basil, thyme, or a few bay leaves.

-• Ditalini Pasta – Ditalini pasta is the pasta that Olive Garden uses, but you can use other shapes like small shells, wagon wheels, or elbow macaroni noodles.
+Ditalini Pasta – Ditalini pasta is the pasta that Olive Garden uses, but you can use other shapes like small shells, wagon wheels, or elbow macaroni noodles.
 Cook the pasta to just barely al dente, as it will soften in the soup.

-Tips for Pasta e Fagioli Soup
+How to Make Pasta Fagioli Soup

-• This pasta Fagioli recipe makes a LOT of soup (approximately 20, 1 cup servings) so it’s a terrific recipe for feeding a crowd or if you like leftovers for lunches.
-It’ll stay fresh in the refrigerator for about a week.
+This pasta Fagioli recipe makes a LOT of soup (approximately 20, 1 cup servings) so it’s a terrific recipe for feeding a crowd.
+I almost always have leftovers and they heat up great for lunches later in the week.
+You can also cut the recipe in half if you are just feeding a small family.

-• This soup also freezes well, so store in freezer safe containers or Ziploc bags in the freezer for up to two months.
+This soup freezes well.
+Store in freezer safe containers or Ziploc bags in the freezer for up to two months.

 Frequently Asked Questions